"Just one more story!!" "I'm thirsty". How many times have we heard that request, as we get the kids ready for bed?

 Or dream up a fantasy: Tonight I'll dream about travelling through space.
 Tonight I'll dream about being a ballerina.
 This distraction can be really helpful if she wakes from a scary dream or night terror.

 We recommend using the Aroma Snooze with red light therapy and placing the unit beside the bed or cot, where your little one can see the deep red light.
-It's ok if they watch it for 5 - 10 mins, it will actually help them wind down.
+It's ok if they stare at it for 5 - 10 mins - it will actually help them wind down as the soothing red light signals to the brain that sleep time is here.

 Use all functions of the Aroma Snooze consistently every night for at least a week, and watch the magic unfold.
 The Aroma Snooze Sleep Aid has mist vapour, aromatherapy, red light therapy, sound therapy and voice recorder built in.
 With a 30 day satisfaction guarantee, it's definitely worth a try.